-The intentions and use cases for slice based RACH configuration are as follows:
+The intentions and use cases for slice based RACH configuration concern when multiple slices are available in one cell and are as follows:

 Intention 1: RACH resource isolation.
 From marketing point of view, some of the industrial customers have the requirement for access resource isolation, in order to provide guaranteed RA resources for their sensitive slices.